silksil/NOTES-CHEATSHEET/clientAndServer/graphQl/introduction.md

        * args: stands for arguments, basically include the argument defined above in it */ resolve(parentValue, args) {
-        // go through all users and find the first user with a certain id return _.find(users, { id: args.id });
+        // Go through all users and find the first user with a certain id return _.find(users, { id: args.id });
       }
     }
   }
 });

-// takes in a root query and returns a GraphQl instance module.exports = new GraphQLSchema({
+// Takes in a root query and returns a GraphQl instance module.exports = new GraphQLSchema({
   query: RootQuery
 });